George Gipps: Return to England

 While being extremely conscientious and fair-dealing in his governorship, Gipps' health was broken down by overwork and the constant invective from the squatters.
 His appointment had been extended for another two years after the original six, due to the high regard the Colonial Office held him in.
 By the end of this term, Gipps was troubled by breathing difficulties, the cause of which was being misdiagnosed as asthma by colonial doctors.
 Gipps did not wait for his successor, Charles Augustus FitzRoy, to arrive, departing Sydney in July 1846 in poor health.
 He arrived in England that November, and died at Canterbury of a massive heart attack on 28 February 1847.

 Legacy

 Gipps and his wife had a son, Reginald Ramsay Gipps, who later became a general in the British Army.

 Gippsland was named in Gipps' honour by his close friend the explorer Paweł Edmund Strzelecki.
 He is also commemorated by Gipps Street, Waverley, NSW; Gipps Street, Wellington, New Zealand; Gipps Street, Barton, ACT; and Gipps Street, East Melbourne, Victoria.
+There are several streets in suburban Sydney named after Gipps.